abelikt/rt-tests-rs/README.md

 How latencies look like an if we want to, for example want to write control systems like PLCs or CNCs with Rust?
 What crated are needed or should be avoided?

-To test, a Linux System with a PREEMPT_RT Kernel is needed.
+To test, a Linux system with a PREEMPT_RT Kernel is needed.
 Some distributions offer prepacked Kernels (e.g. Debian), for others you need to patch and compile yourself.